AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-glue.md

 In addition, we also compile a list of additional evaluations which comprises of challenging public tasks, but cover only some of the Indian languages.

+#### Downloads

+*A script to download the datasets will soon be provided.
+Some datasets will have to be requested from the dataset owners.*

 #### Tasks